y-arjun-y/arjunyadav/pages-md/projects.md

 ## <span id="nationalmathscompetition">National Maths Competition</span>

-<small>Mar 04, 2023-Mar 04, 2023</small>
+<small>Mar 04, 2023</small>
 <small>Attended a national maths competition with my schoolmate.
 Due to privacy reasons, I was being incredibly vague.</small>

 <hr />

-#### Log
+#### Summary

-<time>Mar 04, 2023</time> Attended the first (and last) day of a national maths competition with my schoolmate as a duo.
+Attended the first (and last) day of a national maths competition with my schoolmate as a duo.
 First round went really well (mostly because it was easy + 60 minutes) and got ~7th place, however the second round was extremely hard (and 45 minutes!) so we did not reach top 3.
 Oh well, the ride to the university + the conversations with him were what mattered the most.
 Great food though!

 <hr />